Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.6.7.
 The CALL DRIVERS command

-This command is equivalent to the DRIVERS.COM tool, which displays information about the available MSX-DOS and Nextor drivers.
+This command is equivalent to the `DRIVERS.COM` tool, which displays information about the available MSX-DOS and Nextor drivers.
 It will display the name and version (for Nextor drivers only), the slot number (with the RAM segment number for drivers loaded in RAM) and the assigned drives at boot time.
-MSX-DOS drivers will be identified as "Legacy driver".
+MSX-DOS drivers will be identified as "Legacy MSX-DOS driver".

 #### 3.6.8.
 The CALL DRVINFO command

-This command is equivalent to the DRVINFO.COM utility, which displays information about all the available drive letters (those that are not unmapped).
+This command is equivalent to the `DRVINFO.COM` utility, which displays information about all the available drive letters (those that are not unmapped).
 The displayed information includes the associated driver slot and other information that depends on the associated driver type (driver name and version, and device number, for Nextor drivers; relative unit for MSX-DOS drivers).
-MSX-DOS drivers are identified as "Legacy driver".
+MSX-DOS drivers are identified as "Legacy MSX-DOS driver".

 #### 3.6.9.
 The CALL LOCKDRV command